 A fourth line of evidence arises from the fact that industrial production differs between hemispheres.
 Although carbon dioxide mixes well in the atmosphere, mixing is not quite perfect and does take time.

 So, if you compared the hemispheric sources of carbon dioxide with hemispheric observations, you should find that the two correlate as industrial production shifts over time.
 And that is just what is observed.
-(See graph, right.)
+(See graph, above.)

 Taking all these lines of evidence together, there is little room for doubt that it is we humans who are increasing atmospheric carbon dioxide.